Utah Tech Trailblazers football

 In July 2021, the WAC reinstated football as a sponsored sport, playing at the FCS level.
 This coincided with the arrival of four new members that play FCS football; with Southern Utah University set to join in 2022.
-After the 2022 season, the WAC fully merged its football league with that of the ASUN Conference, creating the ASUN–WAC Football Conference, and Utah Tech accordingly moved its football team to the new league.
+After the 2022 season, the WAC fully merged its football league with that of the ASUN Conference, creating what eventually became the United Athletic Conference, and Utah Tech accordingly moved its football team to the new league.
 However, Utah Tech is ineligible for FCS Playoff competition until 2024 due to NCAA transfer rules.

 Future non-conference opponents

-Announced schedules as of November 28, 2022.
+Announced schedules as of October 28, 2025.